 Turfgrass renovation depends upon good cultural practices and planting techniques.
 With the implementation of a few guidelines, renovation will be a success.

-The most important thing you can do to insure success in a renovation project is proper site preparation.
-The main goal in site preparation is to insure that, when planted, the seed comes into contact with the soil.
+The most important thing you can do to ensure success in a renovation project is proper site preparation.
+The main goal in site preparation is to ensure that, when planted, the seed comes into contact with the soil.
 Begin by treating the existing turfgrass with a non-selective and non-residual herbicide such as Round-up*.
 Turf must be actively growing for the herbicide to be effective.
 Wait for 7 days after spraying before continuing with renovation.

 Mark each sprinkler head with a flag or stake so you don’t run over them with the power rake.

 Power rake over the area in two different directions, making certain that the blades are deep enough to contact the soil surface.
 Remove the loosened stubble and any other debris that have been disturbed during power raking.

 Set the mower to a low height, no higher than 1 ½ to 1 ¾ inches.
 Mow the lawn area removing the clippings.
 It is not necessary to remove all of the dead turfgrass.
 Remember, it is important that you are able to see soil between the remaining plants.
 The remaining stubble will act as a mulch and help retain moisture.

 After the site is prepared, planting may begin.
 Application of the seed should be accomplished using a drop spreader.
 The application should be done in two directions.
 First, apply half the seed walking north and south, the remaining seed walking east and west.
 After application is completed, lightly rake the area using a leaf rake to knock down any seed caught on the stubble.